Scandals of the Grant administration: Grant's temperament and character

-Grant was personally honest with money matters.
+Grant was reputedly honest about money matters.
 However, he trusted and protected his close associates, in denial of their guilt, despite evidence against them.
 According to C. Vann Woodward, Grant had neither the training nor temperament to fully comprehend the complexities of rapid economic growth, industrialization, and western expansionism.
-During his presidency, Grant enjoyed speaking with men of wealth and influence, but he was also personally generous to the poor.
-Grant had come from a humble background where men of superior intelligence and ability were threats rather than assets.
-Instead of responding with trust and warmth to men of talent, education, and culture, he turned to his military friends from the Civil War and to politicians new as himself.
+During his presidency, Grant enjoyed associating with men of wealth and influence, but he was also personally generous to the poor.
+Grant often treated men of superior intelligence and ability as threats rather than assets.
+Instead of responding with trust and warmth to men of talent, education, and culture, he turned to his military friends from the Civil War, to his rich friends, and to politicians new as himself.
 According to Grant's son, Ulysses Jr., his father was "incapable of supposing his friends to be dishonest."
-According to Grant's Attorney General George H. Williams, Grant's "trusting heart was the weakness of his character".
+According to Grant's Attorney General George H. Williams, Grant's "trusting heart was the weakness of his character."
 Williams also said Grant was slow to make friends, however, once friendships were made "they took hold with hooks of steel."

 Many of Grant's associates were able to capture his confidence through flattery and brought their intrigues openly to his attention.
 One of these men, Orville E. Babcock, was a subtle and unscrupulous enemy of reformers, having served as Grant's personal secretary for seven years while living in the White House.
 Babcock, twice indicted, gained indirect control of whole departments of the government, planted suspicions of reformers in Grant's mind, plotted their downfall, and sought to replace them with men like himself.
 President Grant allowed Babcock to be a stumbling block for reformers who might have saved Grant's presidential legacy.
 Grant's secretary of state, Hamilton Fish, who was often at odds with Babcock, made efforts to save Grant's reputation by advocating that reformers be appointed to or kept in public office.
 Grant also unwisely accepted gifts from wealthy donors that cast doubts on his reputability.